How Do Athletes Protect Their Eyes From Sports Injuries?

 How to Protect Your Eyes When Playing Baseball

-When up to bat, players are required to wear a helmet.
+When players are up to bat, they are required to wear a helmet.
 In professional baseball, pitchers are throwing the ball at speeds close to 100 mph.
-So, your helmet should also include a face guard.
-Face guards are similar to what catchers wear, but they also attach to helmets for a player’s safety when batting.
-If there is a wild pitch thrown to the batter, the face guard will protect their eyes from a sports injury.
+So, your helmet should also include a faceguard.
+Faceguards are similar to what catchers wear, but they also attach to helmets for a player’s safety when batting.
+If there is a wild pitch thrown to the batter, the faceguard will protect their eyes from a sports injury.
 In softball, some pitchers even wear a face mask to protect their eyes as well.

 Baseball players should also be ready in the field.
 Many baseball fields are in open venues so the sun is a threat too.
 There are special types of sunglasses that players can wear to keep sunlight and glare out of their eyes.
 During your next visit to the optometrist, see what your doctor recommends for the best protection on the field.